Alyssasorensen/mysql_cloudmanaged_databases/README.md

 **Deployment option: Flexible,**
 **Tier: Burstable**
 **Compute: B1S [$6.21 p/month] or B1MS [$12.41 p/month]**
-1. Sign in to Azure: Logged in to my Microsoft Azure account using my credentials.
+1. Sign in to Azure: Logged into my Microsoft Azure account using my credentials.

-2. In the Azure portal, click on the "+ Create a resource" button on the left-hand menu.
+2. In the Azure portal, I clicked on the "+ Create a resource" button on the left-hand menu.

 3. Search for MySQL Service:
-In the "New" panel, type "Azure Database for MySQL" into the search box and click on it.
+In the "New" panel, I typed "Azure Database for MySQL" into the search box and clicked on it.

 4. Configure MySQL Settings:
 -Clicked the "Create" or "Add" button and began setting up my MySQL instance.
 Subscription: Chose my Azure subscription.
 Resource Group: Created a new resource group.
 Instance Details: Set a unique name for MySQL instance, chose the region, and selected the MySQL version.
 Compute + Storage: Configured the compute and storage options according to my needs.
 I chose the tier that stated, "Burstable."
 Administrator Account: I set a username and password for MySQL server.
 Networking: Configure network settings, firewall rules, and public accessibility settings.
-I put a public IP address, but added the network, 0.0.0.0, which allows any IP.
+I put a public IP address, but added the network, 0.0.0.0/0, which allows any IP.
 Additional Settings: Depending on your requirements, you may have other options to configure, such as backups, security, and tags.

-5. Review and Create: After configuring all of my settings, I reviwed my choices to ensure they are correct.
+5. Review and Create: After I configured all of my settings, I reviwed my choices to ensure they were correct.
 Then, I clicked the "Review + create" button.

 6. Validation: Azure will validate your configuration to check for any errors or conflicts.
 If there are no issues, you can proceed to create the MySQL instance.

-7. Create: Clicked the "Create" button to deploy MySQL instance.
+7. Create: I clicked the "Create" button to deploy MySQL instance.

 8. Deployment: Azure will start deploying your MySQL instance based on the provided configuration.
 This process may take a few minutes.

-9. Access and Management: Once the deployment is complete, I can access and manage my MySQL instance through the Azure portal.
+9. Access and Management: Once the deployment was complete, I accessed and managed my MySQL instance through the Azure portal.

 10. Connect to MySQL: I used MySQL Workbench to connect to my Azure MySQL instance.